An Extreme Scattering Event Toward PSR J2313+4253: Analyses

 \subsection{Scintillation Bandwidth and Timescale}

 In order to determine the scintillation bandwidth, $\Delta \nu_{\rm{d}}$, and scintillation timescale, $\Delta t_{\rm{d}}$, we extracted a 2D autocorrelation function (ACF) using \textsc{pypulse} \citep{pypulse}, from each epoch's dynamic spectrum.
 With a summation of the 2D ACF over time and frequency, we created 1D ACFs in frequency and time, respectively.
-A Lorentzian distribution was fit to estimate the half width at half maximum (HWHM) for the frequency ACF to estimate scintillation bandwidth, and the half width at $1/e$ for the time ACF to estimate scintillation timescale \citep{1985ApJ...288..221C}.
+In this study, both of these 1D ACFs were fit with a Lorentzian to estimate the half width at half maximum (HWHM) for the frequency ACF to estimate scintillation bandwidth, and the half width at $1/e$ for the time ACF to estimate scintillation timescale \citep{1985ApJ...288..221C}.
 To determine the half width at $1/e$ of our time ACF, we multiplied the HWHM value by $\sqrt{e-1}$.

+We are using a Lorentzian fit for our ACF, as opposed to many studies that use Gaussian \citep{Liu2022,wu2022}.
+This choice follows from the main PSC scintillation study \citep{PSCTurner_2024}, which demonstrated that the Lorentzian function was a better fit to dynamic spectrum ACFs.
+The ISM's pulse broadening function is a time domain function that exhibits the behavior of a one-sided decaying exponential.
+The frequency domain ACF is described by the Fourier pair of this function, which is a Lorentzian.
+To maintain consistency, we chose to fit the timescale with Lorentzian as well, which is often consistent with measurements using Gaussian fits within the uncertainty.

 After excising RFI, the frequency range and central frequency of a given observation can vary compared to other epochs.
 To account for this variation, every measurement was scaled to its equivalent value at 1400 MHz before any analysis that used multiple measurements of the scintillation parameters was completed.
 This was carried out assuming that these lines of sight evolved in observing frequency following a Kolmogorov wave number spectrum, i.e., $\propto\nu^{4.4}$ for scintillation bandwidth and $\propto\nu^{1.2}$ for scintillation timescale.
 If there is any deviation from a Kolmogorov spectrum along this particular line of sight, we believe that any additional error introduced should be relatively small due to our small frequency range.
 A sample dynamic spectrum, along with the corresponding 2D ACF and 1D ACF fits, is shown in Figure \ref{fig:dynspec}.